SlaviXG/mqtt_system_governor/README.md

-# MQTT System Stress Tester
+# MQTT System Governor

-This repository contains a simple MQTT client-server setup where the server sends commands to measure system performance, and the subscribers execute these commands and report the results.
+This repository contains a simple MQTT client-server setup where the server sends commands that get executed on each of the connected clients (subscribers), primarily used for measuring system performance and testing.

 ## Prerequisites